casper-network/docs/source/docs/casper/developers/writing-onchain-code/simple-contract.md

 cargo build --release --target wasm32-unknown-unknown
 ```

-For the counter example, in your project's directory where you have 'Makefile' run the following:
+For the counter example, in your project's directory where you have `Makefile` run the following:

 ```bash
 make prepare